Featured

 • There are two processes to learn when it comes to creating documents (this is part of the non-intuitive flow I mentioned earlier).

-• Wiley Treatment Planner is now an extra $15 per month, if you chose the Essential Plan (as of the March 2022 change in plans). 😦 Big downer because integrated Wiley makes it so much easier to create a comprehensive treatment plan without having to type everything from scratch (you still have to modify).
-It might be worth the $15 per month, but with insurance requiring more personalized treatment plans, that $15 month might not be worth it.
+• Wiley Treatment Planner is now an extra $15 per month if you chose the Essential Plan (as of the March 2022 change in plans). 😦 Big downer because integrated Wiley makes it so much easier to create a comprehensive treatment plan without having to type everything from scratch (you still have to modify).
+It might be worth the $15 per month, but with insurance requiring more personalized treatment plans, that extra fee will only be worth it if you personalize each plan beyond the Wiley suggestions.

-• After you Sign the plan it is locked.
+• After you Sign the treatment plan it is locked.
 You can’t edit it without unlocking it.

 REMINDER MESSAGES (voice, text, email)